 - Review periodically the liquidity risk-management strategies, policies, and procedures established by senior management, and bring to the Board for its approval and periodic review.

-- The Firm’s Chief Risk Officer shall report to the CEO and the DRPC.
+- The Firm’s Chief Risk Officer shall report to the CEO and the Risk Committee.

-- The DRPC shall consult with the CEO and shall approve the appointment, evaluation, replacement, reassignment, or dismissal of the Chief Risk Officer.
-The DRPC or its Chair shall consult with the CEO and the Compensation & Management Development Committee or its Chair and approve the compensation and succession planning of the Chief Risk Officer.
-The DRPC shall also review the performance and approve the succession planning of the Chief Risk Officer’s direct reports.
+- The Risk Committee shall consult with the CEO and shall approve the appointment, evaluation, replacement, reassignment, or dismissal of the Chief Risk Officer.
+The Risk Committee or its Chair shall consult with the CEO and the Compensation & Management Development Committee or its Chair and approve the compensation and succession planning of the Chief Risk Officer.
+The Risk Committee shall also review the performance and approve the succession planning of the Chief Risk Officer’s direct reports.

-- The DRPC shall review the Chief Risk Officer’s proposed priorities, budget and staffing plans annually.
+- The Risk Committee shall review the Chief Risk Officer’s proposed priorities, budget and staffing plans annually.

-- The Chief Risk Officer and the Chief Risk Officers for each line of business will, at each regularly scheduled meeting, discuss with the DRPC any concerns that they reasonably believe could be material to the Firm or to a line of business.
+- The Chief Risk Officer, the Chief Risk Officers for each line of business, the Chief Compliance Officer for the Firm, and other direct reports of the Chief Risk Officer (as appropriate) will, at each regularly scheduled meeting, discuss with the Risk Committee any concerns that they reasonably believe could be material to the Firm or to a line of business.
 Such officers shall also describe any actions that have been or are planned to be taken to address such concerns.

-- If risk management issues develop between meetings of the DRPC that the Chief Risk Officer believes could have a material adverse impact on the Firm, the Chief Risk Officer will promptly report such issues to the Chairman of the DRPC.
+- If risk management issues develop between meetings of the Risk Committee that the Chief Risk Officer believes could have a material adverse impact on the Firm, the Chief Risk Officer will promptly report such issues to the Chair of the Risk Committee.

-- The DRPC has full and complete authority to act for and on behalf of the Firm’s national bank subsidiaries (the “Banks”) in the exercise of the risk committee responsibilities of the Banks, pursuant to authority granted to the DRPC by the By-laws of the Banks and by the Board of Directors of JPMorgan Chase & Co.
-In furtherance of such responsibilities, the DRPC has a duty to seek to preserve the safety and soundness of the Banks and exercises its oversight of the Banks’ risk committee matters with the understanding that the Banks’ interests are not to be subordinated to the interests of the parent holding company in a way as to jeopardize the safety and soundness of the Banks.
+- The Risk Committee has full and complete authority to act for and on behalf of the Firm’s national bank subsidiaries (the “Banks”) in the exercise of the risk committee responsibilities of the Banks, pursuant to authority granted to the Risk Committee by the By-laws of the Banks and by the Board of Directors of JPMorgan Chase & Co.
+In furtherance of such responsibilities, the Risk Committee has a duty to seek to preserve the safety and soundness of the Banks and exercises its oversight of the Banks’ risk committee matters with the understanding that the Banks’ interests are not to be subordinated to the interests of the parent holding company in a way as to jeopardize the safety and soundness of the Banks.

-- The DRPC shall review, at least annually, the committee’s charter and recommend any proposed changes to the Corporate Governance & Nominating Committee and the Board for approval.
-The DRPC shall conduct, and report to the Board, the results of an annual performance evaluation of the DRPC, which evaluation shall include a comparison of the performance of the DRPC with the requirements of this charter.
+- The Risk Committee shall review, at least annually, the committee’s charter and recommend any proposed changes to the Corporate Governance & Nominating Committee and the Board for approval.
+The Risk Committee shall conduct, and report to the Board, the results of an annual performance evaluation of the Risk Committee, which evaluation shall include a comparison of the performance of the Risk Committee with the requirements of this charter.